meltoner/NEM_UAVRC_LEONARDO/README.md

 - Computes degrees heading at boot time, used as an offcet for the mpu degree heading
 - Derives distance and degree from a target gps LAT LOT

+Sensors :

-gps : M8n
+- gps : M8n
-magmetometer : M8n's HMC5883
+- magmetometer : M8n's HMC5883
-remote control: flysky F9-ia10b mpu : MPU6050
+- remote control: flysky F9-ia10b
+- mpu : MPU6050